AdaCore/training_material/courses/spark_for_ada_programmers/9_type_contracts.rst

      subtype Even is Integer
        with Dynamic_Predicate => Even mod 2 = 0;

-* Like a type constraint, part of membership test :code:`X in T`
+* Like a type constraint, part of membership test :ada:`X in T`

 -----------------------------
 Static vs Dynamic Predicate